-Contrary to popular belief, employees do not forge the culture of their company.
+Contrary to popular belief, workers do not forge the culture of their company.
 They can only replicate the example set by their leaders.
-Many entrepreneurs make the mistake of building a team without first establishing the company culture and making it a priority.
+Many entrepreneurs make the mistake of hiring without first establishing the company culture and making it a priority.
 Having a strong and positive culture is increasingly linked to a company’s success.
-Culture impacts different aspects of an organization, from employee engagement and productivity to the company’s brand.
+Culture impacts different aspects of an organization, from worker engagement and productivity to the company’s brand.

 Staff turnover rate is higher for companies with a weak culture (up to 48.4%) than for those with a strong culture (up to 13.9%).
-This is because companies with a healthy culture keep their employees happy and engaged.
-Furthermore, employees’ happiness correlates with their productivity.
-Happy employees can be as much as 31% more productive.
+This is because companies with a healthy culture keep their workers happy and engaged.
+Furthermore, worker’ happiness correlates with their productivity.
+Happy workers can be as much as 31% more productive.
 As Airbnb CEO Brian Chesky explains, “Culture is simply a shared way of doing something with passion.”

 Entrepreneurs can also scale their business by upholding a strong and authentic company culture.
 That’s exactly what David Meyers – co-founder and CTO of Flipp – did.
-The company grew from a 10-person team to 275 employees, raised $61 million in funding and won several awards for their culture along the way.
+The company grew from 10 people to 275, raised $61 million in funding and won several awards for their culture along the way.
 With everything considered, culture simply cannot be ignored.

-Building a strong culture is easier said than done and it’s especially challenging if your team is made up of remote workers.
+Building a strong culture is easier said than done and it’s especially challenging if workers are remote.
 Communication barriers such as differences in time zones and virtual interactions are some of the factors that complicate the process.
 However, it’s certainly not impossible.
 Use these strategies to effectively create a remote company culture:

 Build an extensive hiring process